 According to a report by Interpol, the COVID-19 pandemic led to a significant increase in cybercrime.
 This is largely attributed to a shift towards remote work, creating new vulnerabilities for cybercriminals to exploit.

 According to the Verizon Data Breach Investigations Report (DBIR) in 2023, 74% of breaches involved the human element, and 50% of social engineering attacks were pretexting incidents.

 Gartner forecasted that more than 25% of identified attacks in enterprises will involve IoT, although IoT will account for less than 10% of IT security budgets.

 The National Institute of Standards and Technology reports a 3.4 million global shortage of cybersecurity professionals.

 According to a report by Verizon, 81% of hacking-related breaches leveraged either stolen and/or weak passwords.

 As per the most recent report by Oracle and KPMG, 92% of companies reported that they had a gap between their cloud usage and their cloud security readiness.

-It’s crucial for organizations to adjust to the ever-changing hazard environment as these numbers demonstrate.
-Whether you’re concerned about botnets, supply-chain attacks, or data leaks, you must examine your security procedures in 2023 to survive and succeed moving forward.
+It’s crucial for organizations to adapt to the ever-changing digital environment as these cybersecurity numbers demonstrate.
+Whether you’re concerned about botnets, supply-chain attacks, or data leaks, you must examine your security procedures in 2023 to survive the never-ending onslaught of cyberattacks.